Friday, 11 April 2025

 Goals and Objectives of learning Transactional Analysis

 Transactional Analysis training is contractual.
-Trainees choose and decide their own short term and long term goals.
+Trainees choose and decide their own short term and long-term goals.
 These goals span as many as ten life areas.
 Four of them are most common.
-They are personal, financial, relationships with significant others and becoming effective and successful in one's occupation.
+They are personal, financial, relationships with significant others, and becoming effective and successful in one's occupation.

 The goals of TA are gaining autonomy; gaining capacity for generating options and making sane and safe choices; capacity for level, open, honest game free interactions; gaining capacity for decision making and problem solving; and script free living.
+The attributes of a script free person are mentioned in Chapter 8 of this book.

 An overview of benefits